 - B2.1 We will provide prospective residents with disclosure information or other written documents (as required by relevant laws) in a timely manner.
-At the time of providing any disclosure information, we will also provide a copy of the Code of Conduct overview and the full copy of the Code upon request. - B2.2 We will encourage all potential residents to seek independent legal advice before signing acontract to purchase or lease a residence, and that this advice should be in language they understand.
-We encourage potential residents to share this information with family members and trusted advisers. - B2.3 We will encourage all potential residents to seek independent financial advice before signing a contract to purchase or lease a residence. - B2.4 We will ensure there are transparent and easy-to-understand descriptions in contracts of entry payments, ongoing service fees, reinstatement costs, and deferred fees and payments, so residents have clarity and certainty regarding costs associated with living in the Registered Community.
-We will ensure contracts comply with the relevant laws. - B2.5 We will provide clear information about which maintenance services will be included as part of the overall service offering at the community and which services are additional and must be separately funded by residents. - B2.6 We will provide new resident contracts in writing and in plain English.
-Contracts will: - a) Seek to implement, if appropriate and permitted by the relevant laws, contract recommendations endorsed by industry representative organisations, such as the RLC's National Guide to Creating Simple and Effective Retirement Living Contracts; - b) Clearly set out our rights and responsibilities, and those of the residents; - c) Accommodate reasonable requests from prospective residents to provide the contracts in other formats such as larger print versions. - B2.7 Where we are required to report to residents on the financial affairs of the Registered Community, we will provide information on the community's operating budget with the contract, including: - a) The current year's resident charges and other sources of income for the RetirementCommunity; - b) The current year's expenses; - c) Details of the most recent surplus or deficit; - d) The previous year's audited budget statement; - e) The capital works fund (or sinking fund), and planned expenditure.
+At the time of providing any disclosure information, we will also provide a copy of the Code of Conduct overview and the full copy of the Code upon request. - B2.2 We will encourage all potential residents to seek independent legal advice before signing a contract to purchase or lease a residence, and that this advice should be in language they understand.
+We encourage potential residents to share this information with family members and trusted advisers. - B2.3 We will encourage all potential residents to seek independent financial advice before signing a contract to purchase or lease a residence. - B2.4 We will ensure there are transparent and easy-to-understand descriptions in contracts of entry payments, ongoing service fees, reinstatement costs, and deferred fees and payments, so residents have clarity and certainty regarding costs associated with living in the Retirement Community.
+We will ensure contracts comply with the Relevant Laws. - B2.5 We will provide clear information about which maintenance services will be included as part of the overall service offering at the community and which services are additional and must be separately funded by residents. - B2.6 We will provide new resident contracts in writing and in plain English.
+Contracts will: - a) Seek to implement, if appropriate and permitted by the relevant laws, contract recommendations of the peak bodies, such as the RLC's National Guide to Creating Simple and Effective Retirement Living Contracts; - b) Clearly set out our rights and responsibilities, and those of the residents; - c) Accommodate special requests from prospective residents to provide the contracts in other formats such as larger print versions. - B2.7 Where we are required to report to residents on the financial affairs of the Retirement Community, we will provide information on the community's operating budget with the contract, including: - a) The current year's resident charges and other sources of income for the Retirement Community; - b) The current year's expenses; - c) Details of the most recent surplus or deficit; - d) The previous year's audited budget statement; - e) The capital works fund (or sinking fund), and planned expenditure. - B2.8 Along with the contract, we will provide information on the community rules, including information about: - a) The keeping of pets; - b) Visitors and guests; - c) Parking, including for caravans and boats if applicable; - d) Use of common property and community facilities; - e) The disposal of rubbish. - B2.9 We will provide information to potential residents on the process of leaving the community, including an overview of the re-selling process. - B2.10 We will make clear, in the contract, and/or in our policies, how we manage the circumstances under which we may ask a resident to move temporarily or permanently to another address within or outside the Retirement Community.
+In any such cases, we shall consult with the resident, and with other family members or healthcare professionals if consented to by the resident.

-- B2.8 Along with the contract, we will provide information on the community rules, including information, if applicable, about: - a) The keeping of pets; - b) Visitors and guests; - c) Parking, including for caravans and boats if applicable; - d) Use of common property and community facilities; - e) The disposal of rubbish. - B2.9 We will provide information to potential residents on the process of leaving the community, including an overview of the re-selling process. - B2.10 We will make clear, in the contract, and/or in our policies, how we manage the circumstances under which we may ask a resident to move temporarily or permanently to another address within or outside the Retirement Community.
-In any such cases, we shall consult with the resident, and with other family members or healthcare professionals if consented to by the resident. - B2.11 We will make other operator or community policies and procedures referred to in this document, excluding those that contain confidential information or information protected by privacy policies or regulation, available to the resident upon request.
+B2.11 We will make other operator or community policies and procedures referred to in this document available to the resident upon request.